Marder III: Combat history

 The various Marder IIIs fought on all European fronts and in North Africa, with the Sd.
 Kfz.
-139 being used mainly at the Eastern Front, though some also fought in Tunisia.
+139 being used mainly at the Eastern Front, though 66 also fought in Tunisia, many with the 15th Panzer Division.
 In February 1945, some 350 Ausf.
 M were still in service.

 The Marder IIIs were used by the Panzerjäger Abteilungen of the Panzer divisions of both the Heer and the Waffen SS, and a few Heer Infantry Divisions, as well as several Luftwaffe units, such as the Hermann Göring division.

-The Marder IIIs were mechanically reliable, as with all vehicles based on the Czechoslovak LT-38 chassis.
-Their firepower was sufficient to destroy the majority of Soviet tanks on the battlefield at combat range.
+The Marder IIIs were generally mechanically reliable, as with all vehicles based on the Czechoslovak LT-38 chassis.
+However, the suspension leaf springs on the Sd.Kfz.
+139 were overtaxed because of the long gun and frequently broke, and spare parts weren't often available.

+Their firepower was sufficient to destroy the majority of Soviet tanks on the battlefield at combat range, around 500 to 1000 meters.
+Although the short-barelled 5 cm gun of the Panzer IIIs were generally ineffective against the heavy Soviet tanks such as the KV-1, the AP shot from 7.62 cm gun was capable of penetrating 3.7 in of vertical armour at 500 yards and 3.2 in at 1000 yards.
+The gunsights were adequate up to around 1000 yards, but beyond that only lucky hits tended to occur at over 1200 yards.
+According to post-combat reports, greater magnification and a more accurate elevating mechanism would have had improved hits at up to 2000 yards.
+High-explosive Sprenggranaten 39 were used against infantry at ranges up to 2500 meters.